-NOTE: Encourage the driver with diabetes mellitus to participate in annual diabetes mellitus education.

 Incretin Mimetic

 An incretin mimetic, such as exenatide (Byetta), is used to improve glycemic control in people with Type 2 diabetes by reducing fasting and postprandial glucose concentrations.
 An incretin mimetic is indicated as adjunctive therapy to individuals who are taking metformin or a combination of other oral agents.
 Use of an incretin mimetic in conjunction with a sulfonylurea has an increased risk of hypoglycemia.